larry-athey/airhead/Instructions/FAQ.md

 A: If you were to run at a set target temperature of 80C/176F, it could take you 4 hours or more to get all of the ethanol out.
 Your output slows down as the ethanol is removed and you may only see one drop per minute after a couple hours, even though there's still a decent amount of ethanol remaining inside.
 Starting at 80C/176F and ending at 86C/186F over 2 hours will achieve the same result in far less time.

 ---

+Q: What are the popping noises that I keep hearing coming out of the still?

+A: That's vapor condensing back into a liquid and blocking the air path, it's just bubbles popping.
+Nothing to be alarmed about, nothing is broken.

+---